 So you’re new to knitting or crocheting and want to start a project.
 Or you’re picking up the craft again and need a refresher.
-Here you can find the different types of yarn bundles, standard knitting needle and crochet hook sizes, and yarn weights!
+Here are some yarn basics where you can find the different types of yarn bundles, standard knitting needle and crochet hook sizes, and yarn weights!

 There are different ways that yarn can be wound into bundles and a wide variety of types can be found in our store: